 What we do, we do for Christ.
 If we remember that, our daily tasks will become a lot less mundane.

-Second, change your behavior: stick to a schedule.
+Second, change your behavior.

 When you have something scheduled for a specific time of day, or a specific day of the week, you don’t waste time and energy wondering whether it really needs to be done.
 You just do it.
 It becomes automatic.
 And it gets done much more quickly and easily.